grrrwaaa/gct753/src/pages/cellular.md

 - A *probabilistic asynchronous CA* chooses the next active cell according to a random selection (related to the Monte Carlo methods described below).
 - A multi-rate CA (self-clocked) updates each cell according to a clock period that varies from cell to cell.
 The clock period could also be affected by neighbors, to achieve *entrainment* effects.
 - A *mobile CA* chooses a related cell (such as one of the neighbors) of the current active cell as the next active cell.
 So in addition to choosing a new state for the cell, the transition rule must also choose how to move the active cell.
 This could also be partly probabilistic.

+There could be more than one 'active cell'.
+What happens if two active cells occupy the same site?

 [Langton's Ant](http://en.wikipedia.org/wiki/Langton%27s_ant) is a mobile CA in a 2D, two-state space, with very simple rules: